December 2019 marked the 10th anniversary of the founding of my blog Investor Junkie.

 Learn what your superpowers are and combine them to make you an unstoppable force.

 For the truly adventurous, there’s no better time than today to start a business.
-It is easier and cheaper than ever to start a blog or online enterprise.
+It is easier and cheaper than ever to start a blog or an online enterprise.
 By starting a business, you can achieve astronomical returns unheard of in the stock market.
 (However, not everyone should start a business.)

 My 10-Year Goals